catapillie/mer-proto/README.md

 These concepts apply to [variables definitions](#variable-definition), [functions definitions](#function-definition), and [data structure definition](#data-structure-definition).

 #### Control flow
-Control flow statements allow you do execute one piece of code or another depending on some condition evaluated at runtime.
+Control flow statements allow you do execute one piece of code or another depending on some condition (or "guard") evaluated at runtime.
 They are essentially the whole logic of your program.

 #### If-then
 Executes a statement if the condition evaluates to `true`.
 The condition of an `if-then` statement must be of type `bool`.